Pierre-Auguste Renoir

 -

-Author: Pierre-Auguste RenoirStyle: ImpressionismGenre: Portrait, Genre PaintingEnglish Title: By the SeashoreType: PaintingTechnique: OilMedium: CanvasYear: 1883Located at: MET Museum, New YorkThis is a studio work, for which he used the model Aline Charigot, who would soon become his fiancée and later wife.
+Author: Pierre-Auguste RenoirStyle: ImpressionismGenre: Portrait, Genre PaintingEnglish Title: By the SeashoreType: PaintingTechnique: OilSupport: CanvasYear: 1883Located at: MET Museum, New YorkThis is a studio work, for which he used the model Aline Charigot, who would soon become his fiancée and later wife.

 The beach seen in the background was artificially added and is not considered to be any specific one, however, some critics place it somewhere along the Normandy coast.